MinjieWan/Global-and-local-multi-feature-fusion-based-active-contour-model-for-infrared-image-segmentation/README.md

 # Global-and-local-multi-feature-fusion-based-active-contour-model-for-infrared-image-segmentation
-# submitted to Electronics Letters
+Demo of "Global and local-multi feature fusion-based active contour model for infrared image segmentation".

+This code is available only for reserch purpose.

-# If you have any concerns, please contact: minjiewan1992@njust.edu.cn
+If you have any concerns, please contact: minjiewan1992@njust.edu.cn